 - designing, developing and evaluating Assessment to Instruction (A2i) algorithm-based software and supporting professional development instruction for teachers and educational leaders

-- designing, developing and evaluating interactive e-Book interventions for improving classroom reading practice
+- designing, developing and evaluating interactive e-Book interventions for improving word knowledge, strategy use, and reading comprehension

-- innovating on our existing classroom observation protocol and process to evaluate quality classroom environments and teaching practices
+- innovating on our existing classroom observation protocol and and coding systems (the COLT and OLOS projects) to evaluate quality classroom environments and teaching practices

-- designing, developing and evaluating intelligent reading assessments designed to provide student growth data to teachers, educational leaders and parents
+- refining and evaluating our adaptive literacy assessments, designed to provide student growth data to teachers, educational leaders, and parents

 - observing and measuring classroom environment factors for learning disabled students

-This research is conducted via collaborative partnerships with experts in data mining, computer science, assessment development and validation, classroom observation systems and processes and educational technology.
+This research is conducted via collaborative partnerships with experts in data mining, computer science, assessment development/validation, classroom observation systems, and educational technology.
 It is funded by the U.S. Department of Education, Institute of Education Sciences and the National Institutes of Health (NIDCD).
 Please visit our Project page to learn more about our intervention innovations and research studies.